iomesh/docs/docs/storage-usage/application-operations.md

 ## Volume Expansion

-Iomesh storage  allows volume expansion after creation, regardless of the pvc is being used or not.Let's see an example
+IOMesh storage  allows volume expansion after creation, regardless of the pvc is being used or not.Let's see an example

 Assume user has a pvc named example-pvc which capacity is 10Gi: